Anthony Kerr: Biography

-He was born in Belfast, Northern Ireland on 16 October 1965.
+Anthony Michael Kerr was born in Belfast, Northern Ireland on 16 October 1965.
 From 1981 till 1984 he received his education at the Belfast School of Music.
-After graduation he moved to New York to study vibes and marimba with David Friedman and Kenny Werner.
-In 1987 he won a scholarship to the New School of Jazz and Contemporary Music.
-He worked as a percussionist with the RTE Symphony Orchestra.
-And for some time he was employed with UK's National Theater.
+He moved to New York to study vibes and marimba with David Friedman and Kenny Werner at the The New School for Social Research from 1986 to 1988.
+He was the recipient of a scholarship to The New School for Jazz and Contemporary Music in 1987.